angarsky/diveintopython/learn/classes/static_class.md

 Static variables are shared among all instances of a class and can be accessed using the class name or through an instance of the class.
 They are a useful tool for managing data that is common to all instances or for maintaining shared configuration across objects.

-## Distinguishing Class Method vs Static Method
+## The Difference between a Class Method and a Static Method

 Abstract class method is defined as a method that is declared but contains no implementation.
 It is up to the subclass to provide the implementation.
 An abstract method is defined using the **@abstractmethod** decorator in Python.